infominer33/project-pages/_posts/2019-05-19-indieweb-resources.md

 At the end of that video, we are directed to [Your First Webmention](https://aaronparecki.com/2018/06/30/11/your-first-webmention).

 ## Resources
+[A presentation at Northern Ireland Developer Conference](https://noti.st/srushe/7D5URN) in June 2018 in Belfast, UK by Stephen Rushe.

+^^^ There is a great set of indieweb resources.

+<p data-notist="srushe/7D5URN">View <a href="https://noti.st/srushe/7D5URN">Playing with the Indieweb</a> on Notist.</p><script async src="https://on.notist.cloud/embed/002.js"></script>

 * [Indieweb Github Repositories](https://infominer.id/indieweb/github/)
 * [indieweb.org](https://indieweb.org)
 * [https://brid.gy](https://brid.gy)